githubsatelliteworkshops/apps-with-graphql/FAQ.md

 Or, navigate directly to ` https://github.com/settings/apps/<YOUR_APP_NAME>#private-key`

-## I just want to see complete code.
+## I just want to see the complete code.
 What do I do?

 To see everything running, you still need to setup a GitHub App, smee.io channel, and a test repo to apply the GitHub App to as shown in the workshop's video.